Chevrolet Vega: Model year changes

 For 1972, models had a revised exhaust system and driveline to reduce vibration and noise; also revised shock absorbers.
 Turbo Hydra-Matic three-speed automatic transmission and custom cloth interior were optional and a glove box was added.

 For 1973, 300 changes included new exterior and interior colors and new standard interior trim.
 Front and rear nameplate scripts "Chevrolet Vega 2300" were changed to "Vega by Chevrolet".
 To meet the 1973 5 mph front bumper standards the front bumper, on stronger brackets, was extended 3 in, with a steel body-color filler panel.
 US-built Saginaw manual transmissions and a new shift linkage replaced the Opel units.
 The RPO L11 engine had a new Holley 5210C progressive two-barrel carburetor.
 New options included BR70-13 white-stripe steel-belted radial tires, full wheel covers, and body side molding with black rubber insert.
-Two new models were introduced mid-year: the estate wagon with DI-NOC wood grain sides and rear trim, and the LX notchback with vinyl roof finish.
+Two new models were introduced mid-year: the estate wagon with simulated wood grain side and rear accents, and the LX notchback with vinyl roof finish.
 On May 17, 1973, the millionth Vega left the Lordstown Assembly plant – an orange GT hatchback with white sport stripes, power steering, and neutral custom vinyl interior including exclusive vinyl door panels.
 A limited-edition "Millionth Vega" was introduced replicating the milestone car, with orange carpeting and Millionth Vega door handle accents.
 Sixty-five hundred were built from May 1 to July 1.
 For the first time, cloth upholstery was offered, with the Custom interior in black or blue.

 For 1974, the major exterior changes were a revised front end and 5 mph rear bumper, increasing overall length 6 in, and a slanted front header panel with recessed headlamp bezels.
 Louvered steel replaced the egg-crate plastic grille.
-Front and rear aluminum bumpers with inner steel spring replaced the chrome items, with license plate mountings relocated.
-A revised rear panel on notchback and hatchback models had larger single-unit taillights, with ventilation grills eliminated from trunk and hatch lids.
+Front and rear aluminum bumpers with inner steel spring replaced the chrome bumpers, with license plate mountings relocated.
+A revised rear panel on notchback and hatchback models had larger single-unit taillights, with ventilation grills eliminated from trunk and hatch lids (rear quarter panels on the wagon models).
 A 16 usgal fuel tank replaced the 11 usgal tank.
 Side striping replaced the hood and deck stripes for the GT sport stripes option.
 The custom interior's wood-trimmed molded door panels were replaced by vinyl door panels matching the seat trim.
 January saw plastic front fender liners added after thousands of the fenders were replaced under warranty on 1971–1974 models.
 In February, the "Spirit of America" limited-edition hatchback was introduced, with a white exterior, white vinyl roof, blue and red striping on body sides, hood and rear-end panel, emblems on front fenders and rear panel, white "GT" wheels, A70-13 raised white-letter tires, white custom vinyl interior, and red accent color carpeting.
 Seventy-five hundred Vegas were built through May.
 Sales peaked at 460,374 for the 1974 model year.